qmk/qmk_firmware/keyboards/ergodox_ez/keymaps/ifohancroft/readme.md

 # IFo Hancroft's ErgoDox EZ Layout

-- Layer 0: A Standard ANSI QWERTY Layer.
-It adds some additional keys from the right half in-order to avoid having to lift your right hand of the mouse.
+- Layer 0: A QWERTY Layer.
 - Layer 1: A Gaming Layer.
 It replaces the Backspace with a Space, and the Dash with a 6, so you can play CS:GO without needing to lift your right hand of the mouse.
-- Layer 2: A Left Hand Layer.
-It is basically a left hand version of the right half, so you can have access to a full-sized keyboard without needing to lift your right hand from the the mouse.
 - Layer 3: A Function Layer.
-It contains the F1-F12 keys, PgUp, PgDn, Numpad, and arrows on HJKL.
+It contains the F1-F12 keys, PgUp, PgDn, Numpad, arrows on HJKL and an NKRO toggle button.
-- Layer 4: A Layer Switching Layer.
-The keys in this layer turn on a specific layer while disabling the rest.
-Basically, you come here to switch between the QWERTY and Gaming layers.
+- Layer 4: An Empty Layer.
+In case I decide I want some macros, or some other keys.

 This keymap also does the following:

-- Sets the polling rate of the keyboard to 1ms
 - Forces NKRO on
 - Enables:
-    - Command
+    - Via
 - Disables:
     - Mouse Key
     - Extra Key